 The next question is how do you actually apply that in practice?
 This requires a paradigm shift.
 This is visualized on the left-hand side here by depicting the traditional systems engineering approach, which tends to be document based, which you can see here with example outlines from the corresponding RS standard.
 Now, we haven’t worked with documents in systems engineering for a while.
 There are tools around for requirements management.
 Yet, if you look at all the generation of requirements tools, that still has a very strong document feel to it.
 In Jama Connect we really switch away from that and go to an item-based mindset where you have fine grade traceability.
 Obviously, to really understand on a fine grade level what the impact of change is, where you have gaps in your coverage, and so forth.

 Here you see you simply find relationship model that shows you how you can connect to various items.
 For example, you can have themes and epics, which are terms from the ancient world, but still mixed it up with things like product concept and system architecture, which are more traditional systems engineering.
 If we have a look at that, then you get something like this.
 This relationship diagram has been actually taken directly from Jama Connect so you can flexibly adapt it there.
 The arrows indicate the traceability capabilities.
 For example, you that epics and user stories are connected.
 Jama Connect will tell you if you have a gap between your epic and your user story.
 You can find gaps in your coverage.
 Jama Connect helps you with impact and change management.
 If you change the epic, then all the connected user stories and validation test cases will be marked as suspect.
 There are a number of other features, roles, workflows, templates.
 A number of capabilities that really allow you to have repeat iterations following the traditional systems engineering process but with an agile mindset.
 We have customers from many different industries.
-Just to provide you with one example, General Dynamics was one of our customers from the avionics industry.
-They used Jama in a lot of areas.
+Just to provide you with one example, one of our customers from the avionics industry used Jama Connect in a lot of areas.
 Just to pick up one metric, they managed to increase the speed of resolving issues by 30% by using what Jama Connect provides you with.

 Francois Xavier Dormoy: Yes, the topic is how we can make this synchronization and how we can integrate both SCADE models, and these requirements, and these traceability.
 In fact, we have in SCADE and in all SCADE tools, we have a gateway.
 A gateway to requirement management tool, like Jama Connect.
 For instance, in Jama Connect, of course, you will be able to create requirements, to manage requirements, manage traceability links.
 You can create links.
 You can see all the traceability.
 You can perform your impact analysis.
 You can generate matrices, etc. All these, of course, will be done in Jama Connect and you will use SCADE for design, for the architecture, for the testing, etc.